 - 1. Allowance for future premium within SII Technical Provisions is a significant difference impacting multiple lines of business.
-These are Medical Expenses, Motor Vehicle Liability, Other Motor, Marine Aviation & Transport, Fire & Other Damage to Property and Income Protection insurance. - 2.
-Profit tied up in UPR under FRS101 is released in SII.
-This applies for most classes. - 3.
-Risk Margin held under SII is higher than the margin in the Outstanding Claims Provisions under IFRS. - 4.
-Discounting is used throughout SII reducing the SII Technical Provisions for most classes compared to the statutory accounts value.
+These are Motor Vehicle Liability, Other Motor, Marine Aviation & Transport, Fire & Other Damage to Property and Income Protection insurance. - Profit tied up in UPR under FRS101 is released in SII.
+This applies for most classes. - Best estimate of all cash flows in respect of business which is legally bound but not yet incepted.
+3. - Risk Margin held under SII is differs from the margin in the Outstanding Claims Provisions under IFRS. - Discounting is used throughout SII reducing the SII Technical Provisions for most classes compared to the statutory accounts value.
 For annuities arising from non-life business, the discount rate used in SII is lower than that used in IFRS in calculating the best estimate.